Samkth123/KTH-md/Finans II.md

 The Fisher Equation provides a relationship between nominal interest rates, real interest rates, and inflation.
 The equation is typically stated as:

 1+�nominal=(1+�real)×(1+�)1+rnominal​=(1+rreal​)×(1+i)![[Screenshot 2024-04-28 at 22.25.18.png]]

+long position on future: you take deliviery on delivery date (commits to purchase the asset on the delivery date)